NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 It is important that you have the `ssh-setup` script sourced in your `.bash_profile` and not `.bashrc` or any other file.

-> [!NOTE]
-> Cylc 8 job scripts are now launched in a new subshell and this only loads `.bash_profile` by default.
+**Information**: Cylc 8 job scripts are now launched in a new subshell and this only loads `.bash_profile` by default.
-> We need to make sure the `ssh-setup` script is run so that any `fcm_make` tasks can mirror code to ARCHER2.
+We need to make sure the `ssh-setup` script is run so that any `fcm_make` tasks can mirror code to ARCHER2.

 In your `~/.bash_profile` you should have the following:
 ```